 Overall, the best groups to join are usually centred around alumni, social causes or directly related to your industry, as they will produce most of your highly qualified target audience.

-The best way to approach the first step of your lead nurturing strategy is to personalise the connection message by letting them know who you are and why you want to connect.
+The best way to approach the first step of your lead nurturing strategy is to personalize the connection message by letting them know who you are and why you want to connect.
 Showing a real-world association of having friends, schools or interests in common is a great way to get their attention and increase your chances of them wanting to connect with you.

 The main difference between warm and cold calls is that warm calls require some engagement before the call, while cold calls do not.